paragonie/halite/README.md

 Paragon Initiative Enterprises if you wish to implement Halite in an application without making your source code available under a GPL-compatible license.

+If you are satisfied with the terms of GPLv3 software for backend web applications but would like to purchase a support contract for your application that uses Halite, those are also offered by Paragon Initiative Enterprises.

 ## Installing Halite

 Before you can use Halite, you must choose a version that fits the requirements